On the Tail Transition of First Arrival Position Channels: From Cauchy to Exponential Decay: Numerical Implications of the Tail Transition

-Fig.~\ref{fig:capacity} illustrates the capacity as a function of drift velocity.
-The figure features three distinct curves: the exact capacity (red solid), the Gaussian approximation (blue dashed), and a theoretical baseline (black dotted).
+Fig.~\ref{fig:capacity} illustrates the achievable information rate as a function of the drift velocity.
+Three curves are shown: the numerically evaluated achievable rate under the uniform input $X \sim \mathcal{U}[-a,a]$ (solid), the variance-matched Gaussian approximation $R_{\mathrm{Gauss}}$ (dashed), and the zero-drift baseline (dotted), all evaluated under the same peak constraint.

-The \textbf{black dotted line}, labeled as the \textit{Zero-Drift Cauchy Limit} \cite{Lee_ICC24}, serves as a critical benchmark. \begin{itemize} \item \textbf{Mathematical Definition:} This line represents the theoretical capacity derived in our previous work \cite{Lee_ICC24}: $C_{\text{Cauchy}} = \ln(A/\lambda)$.
-Given our simulation parameters ($A=200, \lambda=10$), this yields a constant value of $\ln(20) \approx 3.0$ nats.
-This aligns with the general information-theoretic capacity of additive Cauchy channels under output strength constraints recently derived by Verd\'{u} \cite[Thm.
-13]{Verdu_Entropy23}. \item \textbf{Physical Meaning (Geometric Limit):} Being horizontal, this limit is independent of drift velocity.
-It signifies the \textit{geometric limit} of the channel.
-As $v \to 0$, the noise becomes purely Cauchy, and the capacity is determined solely by the ratio of the receiver aperture $A$ to the diffusion scale $\lambda$. \end{itemize}
+Two key observations emerge.
+First, in the low-drift regime, the achievable rate does not vanish as $v\to 0$; instead, it stabilizes and approaches a finite baseline value.
+This behavior indicates that reliable information transmission remains possible in diffusion-dominated regimes, even in the absence of drift assistance.
+Second, the Gaussian approximation significantly underestimates the achievable rate at low drift.
+As the FAP distribution approaches the Cauchy limit, its variance diverges, causing variance-based Gaussian models to predict vanishing rates, despite the presence of substantial information-carrying capability.
+This discrepancy highlights the fundamental inadequacy of heuristic Gaussian approximations for heavy-tailed FAP channels.

-A crucial observation is the behavior of the \textbf{red solid line (Exact Capacity)} relative to the baselines: \begin{enumerate} \item \textbf{Robustness in Low Drift:} As $v \to 0$, the exact capacity does not collapse; instead, it stabilizes and parallels the black Cauchy limit. \item \textbf{Failure of Gaussian Approximation:} Conversely, the Gaussian approximation (blue dashed line) crashes to zero in the low-drift regime.
-This is because the noise variance explodes as the distribution approaches the Cauchy limit.
-The Gaussian model incorrectly interprets this high variance as a complete loss of signal fidelity. \end{enumerate}
+Collectively, these findings demonstrate that in diffusion-dominated regimes---where $r_c$ exceeds the relevant array spacing or aperture scale---variance-based Gaussian approximations tend to be overly pessimistic, failing to capture the channel's true operational limits.

-These results confirm that in the diffusion-dominated regime ($n_c > A$), relying on variance-based Gaussian models leads to a disastrous underestimation of capacity.
-The Zero-Drift Cauchy model \cite{Lee_ICC24} provides the correct physical baseline for robust system design.
+\begin{remark}[PBS Validation] Discrete PBS results serve as an independent validation, though minor deviations at low drift (see Fig.~\ref{fig:capacity}) are expected due to the slow convergence of entropy estimators under heavy-tailed noise.
+Accuracy improves rapidly as $|\mathbf{v}|$ increases.